 To free up some RAM space, here are some tips to get you started:

 - Use a USB Flash Drive as RAM: Yes, you can use the USB stick to increase the computer’s RAM in Windows 10, Here a step-by-step guide on how to use a USB Flash Drive as RAM.

-- Review your RAM Usage: Press Ctrl + Shift + Esc key simultaneously to open task manager, Look for the “processes” tab.
+- Review your RAM Usage: Press Ctrl + Shift + Esc key simultaneously to open the task manager, Look for the “processes” tab.
 Here you’ll be able to see which programs take up the highest percentage of your CPU, memory, and disk.